-Do not let the completion date in item 5 on your I-20 expire.
+Do not let the completion date in item five on your I-20 expire.
 If you need more time to complete your program, submit a completed Program Extension form, AT LEAST TWO WEEKS before the expiration date.
 The delay must have been caused by compelling academic and/or medical reasons and not by academic probation or suspension.

 Make sure you read DHS instructions to Students on page 2 of your I-20 before signing your I-20.
-Also read the Handbook for International Students you were mailed by our ISSS.
+Also read the Handbook for International Students you were mailed by ISSS.
 If you have any questions, contact the ISSS office.

 Final Quarter or Semester

-When you are in your final quarter or semester at Drexel University, you should report to ISSS before the last day (of classes) to report the following:
+When you are in your final quarter or semester at Drexel University, you should report to ISSS before the last day of classes to report the following:

 - If you will complete your studies before or after the expected completion date in item 5 of your I-20

 - If you will apply for Optional Practical Training